Darktron/Qubic/README.md

 ![](Images/rqiner.png)

 # Usage:
+1.Get a Qubic wallet, I used the [Web Wallet](https://wallet.qubic.li/)

-1. To run the miner you need to input:
+2. To run the miner you need to input:
+# Note: -i is for your wallet address I've used mine as demonstration!
 ```
 ./rqiner-aarch64-mobile -t 8 -i QGSHWDUIVUCZHBURPKGQSASOOGVCGRHKKHCNYHTOKEWAHDVPPOJFDFZAAHEH -l Donations
 ```
-2. To stop the miner use: `CTRL + c`
+3. To stop the miner use: `CTRL + c`

 # Miner options:
 ```